 Red or yellow AppTier icon colors indicate a critical or near-critical alert condition.
 Green AppTier icon colors indicate normal conditions.
-For a description of the metric status icons see About the Metric status legend.
+For a description of the metric status icons see "About the Metric status legend" on page 17.

 Alerts can be generated for the following: